 he Bible says that God created man and woman and that he placed them in an ideal location for them: the Garden of Eden.
 After sinning, Adam and Eve were cast out of the Garden forever.
 So are we to assume that this garden actually exists?
 That it has an exact location?
-If so … then where is its location?
+If so … then where is the Garden of Eden?

-The physical place of the Garden of Eden
+Biblical Evidence of the Garden of Eden’s Location

-It is clear from the Bible that the Garden of Eden has an exact location, and it is not just a mythical location.
+The Bible indicates that the Garden of Eden is not merely a mythical location, but rather a real place with a specific location on earth.
 The location is associated with four rivers that are mentioned in the biblical text.
 These are Euphrates, Tigris (Hiddekel), Pison, and Gihon.
 The Tigris and Euphrates are two well-known rivers that still flow through Iraq today.
 In the bible, they are said to have flowed through Assyria, namely today’s Iraq.